 This profile applies to clinical documents created using the IHE PCC Technical Framework.
 The content of a ClinicalDocument or QUPC_IN043100UV element conforming to this profile will assert conformance to the profile.
-It must include a reconciliation act for each section containing ; or in sections referring to care providers and caregivers.
-Note, this means that sections containing any of these data elements must be reconciled according to the requirements of this profile.
-A ClinicalDocument or QUPC_IN043100UV shall contain templateId/@root containing the value 1.3.6.1.4.1.19376.1.5.3.1.1.24.1 to assert conformance to this template.The ClinicalDocument shall also conform to the Medical Documents (PCC TF-2:6.3.1.1) template (templateId: 1.3.6.1.4.1.19376.1.5.3.The ClinicalDocument or QUPC_IN043100UV element shall contain at least one [1..*] Reconciliation Act (6.3.4.D) template (templateId: 1.3.6.1.4.1.19376.1.5.3.1.1.24.3.1) to indicate where diagnoses , allergies and medications have been reconciled in the Active Problems (PCC TF-2: 6.3.3.2.3), Medications (PCC TF-2:6.3.3.3.1 to PCC TF-2:6.3.3.3.4) or Allergies and Other Adverse Reactions (PCC TF-2:6.3.3.2.11) sections.
+It must include a reconciliation act for each section containing common observations, diagnostic results, problems, allergies, medications, immunizations, and professional services; or in sections referring to care providers and caregivers.
+Note, this means that at a minimum, at least one section containing any of these data elements must be reconciled according to the requirements of this profile.

 Narrative content in document sections containing reconciliation acts shall contain a narrative indication of who reconciled the reported information in the section and when.